 Can I use a VidNotes transcript in court?

 No. VidNotes produces working transcripts for internal case preparation.
-Court-admissible transcripts must be prepared by a certified court reporter.
+Court-admissible transcripts have to be prepared by a certified court reporter.
 Use VidNotes for preliminary review and analysis, and certified services for official records.

 How accurate is the transcription for legal content?